Photographing Neurodivergent Kids: A Candid Conversation with Meredith

 Nope.
 I show up with an open heart and no preconceived notions.

-I just respond to what’s in front of me.
-That’s where my improv background really helps—I can pivot.
-Some kids are super sensitive to light or sound, or don’t like transitions.
+I respond to what’s in front of me.
+That’s where my improv background really helps—I can pivot in a millisecond.
+Some kids are super sensitive to lights or noise, or don’t like transitions.
 I just stay present.

 Once I was photographing at a school for autistic kids, and someone started singing “Happy Birthday.”
 One little boy just started crying—the song was too droney and overwhelming.
 So yeah, I learned fast to avoid certain things.
 But I always find a way to connect.
 I don’t know how—it just happens.